crate/crate/blackbox/docs/config/index.rst

    If you're just getting started with a particular part of CrateDB, we recommend you consult the appropriate top-level section of the documentation.
-The configuration documentation assumes a basic familiarity with the relevant parts of CrateDB.
+The rest of this configuration documentation assumes a basic familiarity with the relevant parts of CrateDB.

 .. rubric:: Table of Contents